HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp1/README.md

 If that block goes into a Cell, and in conjunction with the specs for Lang01.1, the result must be "2" because a "Counter" variable is set to "1" and then incremented by "1".

 This behavior therefore seems to be a very basic acceptance criteria.
 Note, however, that the requirements state VARIABLES (plural), which means a given Formula can include declarations for multiple ones.

+Also, semantically speaking a Variable can be of any of the pre-defined "NUMERIC", "LITERAL" or "DATE" types.
+I must confess, however, that I will be looking at it as a "NUMERIC" type, as that seems to be the more realistic goal given my limited grasp of LPROG.
+In other words, I will try to ensure proper behavior as a "NUMERIC" and functional tests will assume as much, and if enough time remains I will try to make it work as "LITERAL" and/or "DATE"

 Dependencies: